blackberryfloat/western-blot-utility-docs/src/introduction.md

 ## Key Features

+> **NOTE** We are about to get an exciting ugrade with v1.0.0 to our automated band detection as we transition to using AI rather than a hueristic algorithm.

 - **End-to-End Experiment Management:** Seamlessly group and analyze multiple images within a single experiment, ensuring consistent and reproducible results.
 - **Automated Band Detection:** Utilize advanced algorithms to automatically identify and quantify bands, significantly reducing manual intervention and potential errors.
 - **Comprehensive Normalization:** Achieve accurate normalization across your dataset, facilitating reliable comparisons and robust data interpretation.